insin/newforms/docs/forms.rst

 JavaScript object as in the above examples (whereas if you're handling a request on the server, the request body serves this purpose).

-Regardless of whether or not you're using interactive validation, the form's input data will be updated as the user fills it in.
+Regardless of whether or not you're using event-based validation, the form's input data will be updated as the user fills it in.
 To force the form to fully validate, call ``form.validate()``: